 For anyone who wants to learn about or experience more of classic cinema . . .

 ABOUT THIS SITE

 This blog will act as a guide and introduction to learning about and enjoying classic cinema.
 It will be written with those in mind who have little or no knowledge of classic films, and should also prove to be informative and fun for those well versed in cinema.
 The blog will present one film a week for you to watch (currently one film every other week), with information about the film before you watch it, and sometimes a section to read after you've seen it (which will contain spoilers).
-This list will be ongoing, and I will do my best to keep adding films (currently every other Tuesday) indefinitely.
-SUBSCRIBE BELOW to get the latest film suggestions on a continued basis.
-To see and read about the films in order, scroll to the bottom or click on THE MOVIES link at the top (start with film #1 - "All About Eve"), and work your way up.
+This list of movies will be ongoing, and I will do my best to keep adding films (currently every other Tuesday) indefinitely.
+SUBSCRIBE BELOW so you never miss a post.
+To see and read about the films in order, scroll to the bottom of this page (or click on THE MOVIES link at the top of this page), and start with film #1 - "All About Eve", and work your way up from there.

-Should you happened to have seen any of these films before, I highly recommend watching them again (unless you JUST watched them), for as we grow our perspective changes and you will definitely see things you didn’t see before and should come away with a new appreciation and understanding of the film.
+Should you happened to have seen any of these films before, I highly recommend watching them again (unless you JUST watched them), for as we grow our perspective change and you will definitely see things you didn’t see before and will probably come away with a new appreciation and understanding of the film.
 A classic can be seen countless times.
 I’ve often revisited a film I didn’t particularly like, only to find that I suddenly love it (and vise versa).

 The main focus will be movies from the beginning of film though the 1970s, with an emphasis on “classic” films, mostly made during the great Hollywood Studio Era (which ended in the 1960s).
 There will also be films from the second wave of classic cinema, the late 1960s through the 1970s.
 While the main focus is on Hollywood films, also included will be cinematic classics from around the world.